 Now, one version of that is called string field theory, which is a branch of string theory.
 String field theory allows you to write this equation, this one inch equation.
 In fact, that’s my equation.
 I’m a co-founder of string field theory.
 Now, that’s not the final theory because now there are membranes, and things are more complicated.
 We have yet to create a one inch equation for strings and membranes.
 But just for strings we already have a theory that’s only one inch long that allows you to summarize the laws of nature.
 So, that’s the God of Einstein.
 The God of beauty,[the idea] that says that the universe is simpler the more we study it.

 If you’re an English major, you know that English literary criticism gets more complicated every year.
 Every time someone writes a PhD thesis on James Joyce or Hemingway, they say, “What did he really mean by that sentence?”
 Well, it gets more complicated every year!
 Physics is the opposite.
 It gets simpler and simpler every year.
 And ultimately we want to get it down to one inch.

 There is a theory about whether or not the universe is a simulation of some sort, like the movie The Matrix.
 And then the question is how do you prove it?
 Or how do you disprove it?
 Personally, I think it’s another non-falsifiable statement.
 Just like “Are you Cleopatra?”
 Just like “Is there a God?”
 “Is the universe a simulation?” is a non-falsifiable statement.
 That’s my true opinion.
 However, there is this website that quotes me saying otherwise.
 But that’s, I guess, one of the drawbacks of being in the public domain.
 People misquote you all the time.

 Taken from our exclusive fall 2016 interview.
-To read about Dr. Kaku’s thoughts on the home of the future and more, check out our fall 2016 issue, coming soon.
-Subscribe here for a full year for only $12.99.
+For all the latest news subscribe to Innovation & Tech Today!
+Act quick the Big Spring Issue comes out March 27, 2017 Subscribe here for a full year for only $12.99.